ramellose/anuran/README.md

 By default, two models are generated: one that changes the degree distribution and one that does not.
-Note that the model changing the degree distribution may not have a major effect on the network structure as most smaller networks will not have enough dyad pairs to swap.
+Note that the model changing the degree distribution may not have a major effect on the network structure as most smaller networks will not have enough dyad pairs to swap, especially if degree assortativity is large.
-Only the distribution is preserved, not the degree each node has.

 ```
 numma -n deg        # preserves degree